 We usually set up our boards in the following way:

 As illustrated, features are first placed into the “Backlog” column.
 The client is expected to help write these features and review and suggest any necessary changes to them.
 Then, each week, we estimate which features can be completed and move them into the “Ready” column.
 While we do our absolute best to complete the “Ready” features within the week’s iteration, we cannot guarantee that all work will be finished.
 Incomplete items from an iteration get moved to the next one.
 Once development or design work begins on “Ready” features, they are moved to “In Progress.”
-Once completed, “In Progress” features are reviewed, and once they are accepted, items are marked as “Done.”
+Once completed, “In Progress” features are moved to "Ready for Review" to be reviewed, and once they are accepted, items are marked as "Completed.”
 For more details about this process, see Our Code Process.

 Our work in the first week can vary depending on the project’s scope.
 But here are some of the things that we typically do: